Post-Capitalist-Labs/post-capitalist-cryptoeconomics/Chapter_0/chapter_0.md

-# Rethinking Cryptoeconomics: Moving Beyond Profit Maximization
+# Chapter 0: Rethinking Cryptoeconomics: Moving Beyond Profit Maximization

 Cryptoeconomics, the fusion of game theory, cryptographic proofs, and computer science to shape future economic outcomes, is a cornerstone of major blockchain protocols like Bitcoin and Ethereum.
 However, the predominant use of cryptoeconomics today leans heavily on assumptions rooted in profit-maximizing individualism, which may not align with the broader goals of creating sustainable and equitable decentralized systems.